 Q: How you define the priority of medical data

-A: It is better not give the detail definitions of medical priority.
+A: It is better not to give the detail definitions of medical priority.
 Only define low priority of networking maintain signals.
 Application could define the priorities of different medical signals.

 Chair suggested that we consider a tutorial in Nanjing in September 2013.